Connect with others who understand.

 DMTs reduce the activity of MS by targeting the immune system to reduce its attacks on the central nervous system.
 MS is considered an autoimmune disease because the body essentially attacks its own nerves and brain cells.

-Certain DMTs are part of a group of MS medications deemed “highly effective” by researchers based on how they’ve performed in clinical trials compared to other existing treatments.
-Highly effective DMTs for MS span several drug classes, including sphingosine-1-phosphate (S1P) receptor modulators and anti-CD20 monoclonal antibodies.
+Highly effective DMTs for MS span several drug classes, including anti-CD20 monoclonal antibodies (which target certain immune cells) and other monoclonal antibodies.
 DMTs in different classes work in different ways to slow the progression of MS.

-Many highly effective DMTs are now approved by the U.S. Food and Drug Administration (FDA).
+Many HE DMTs are now approved by the U.S. Food and Drug Administration (FDA).
 DMTs that have been categorized as highly effective include:

 Measurements of Effectiveness